coreos/docs/launching-containers/building/customizing-docker/index.md

 ## Use Attached Storage for Docker Images

 Docker containers can be very large and debugging a build process makes it easy to accumulate hundreds of containers.
-It's advantagous to use attached storage to expand your capacity for container images.
+It's advantageous to use attached storage to expand your capacity for container images.
 Check out the guide to [mounting storage to your CoreOS machine]({{site.url}}/docs/cluster-management/setup/mounting-storage/#use-attached-storage-for-docker) for an example of how to bind mount storage into `/var/lib/docker`.

 ## Enabling the docker Debug Flag